Genpei Tōma Den: Related games

 In October 1988, Namco released a version of Genpei Tōma Den for the Family Computer titled Genpei Tōma Den Computer Board Game.
 Packaged with a physical cloth game board, cards, and metallic player figures molded after Kagekiyo, it takes the form of a virtual board game where players compete against each other to conqueror all of Japan.
-Where as Genpei Tōma Den was a side-scrolling action game, Computer Board Game is instead a role-playing game, where players engage in battles with enemies and purchase items and equipment from stores.
+Whereas Genpei Tōma Den was a side-scrolling action game, Computer Board Game is instead a role-playing game, where players engage in battles with enemies and purchase items and equipment from stores.
 The idea for the game came from Namco designer Yuichiro Shinozaki wanting to further expand on the lore and world of the original game.

 A true sequel named Genpei Tōma Den: Kan no Ni was released in 1992 for the PC Engine.
 Developed by Namco and Now Production, it was published in North America by NEC Corporation as Samurai-Ghost.
 The game is set after the events of the original, where Kagekiyo is resurrected from the dead to prevent Yoritomo from reviving himself in the heaven world of Makai Nippon.
 Kan no Ni omits the Small and Plain mode sections, a move that was largely criticized by players and reviewers.
 It was re-released through the Wii Virtual Console in 2007.